MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

 ## <a name="AzureVsLocal"></a>Azure-hosted or local-hosted container sandbox
 When you set up the container sandbox, you can choose to host the sandbox on Microsoft Azure or on a local computer.
 Both environments offer the same capabilites and use Docker to provide the infrastructure for the container-based applicationn.
 The difference is:

 -  With Azure hosting, Docker is installed and configured for you.
-However, Azure hosting requires that sign-up for an Azure subscription, and additional costs may be incurred for each container sandbox.
+However, Azure hosting requires that you sign-up for an Azure subscription, and additional costs may be incurred for each container sandbox.
 -  Local hosting requires that your computer is running Windows 10 or Windows Server 2016, and you install and configure Docker before setting up the container sandbox.

 <!--